-A. Involvement in Affordable Housing/Community Development Projects
+15. Involvement in Affordable Housing/Community Development Projects

-The Bank encourages Advisory Council Members to become personally involved with housing and neighborhood development organizations and projects, subject, however, to the restrictions set forth in this section.
-Immediate Family Member, for the purpose of this Section, includes spouses, sons, daughters, sons-in-law, daughters-in-law, mothers-in-law, fathers-in-law, brothers, sisters, parents, uncles, aunts, nieces and nephews, regardless of whether they reside in the Advisory Council Member's household.
+The Bank encourages Directors to become personally involved with housing and neighborhood development organizations and projects, subject, however, to the restrictions set forth in this section.
+Immediate Family Member, for the purpose of this Section, includes spouses, sons, daughters, sons-in-law, daughters-in-law, mothers-in-law, fathers-in-law, brothers, sisters, parents, uncles, aunts, nieces and nephews, regardless of whether they reside in the Director's household.
 Stepchildren and stepsiblings are included in this definition.

-In order to avoid an actual or potential Conflict of Interest, an Advisory Council Member shall not participate in or attempt to influence any decision to be made by the Bank regarding the evaluation, approval, funding, monitoring or any remedial process for any project that is the subject of a pending or approved Bank Affordable Housing Program ("AHP"), Community Investment Program ("CIP") or Community Investment Cash Advance ("CICA") program application or modification, if such Advisory Council Member or Immediate Family Member has a Financial Interest in, or is a director, officer or employee of an organization involved in the project.
-In addition, the Advisory Council Member must not:
+In order to avoid an actual or potential Conflict of Interest, a Director shall not participate in or attempt to influence any decision to be made by the Bank regarding the evaluation, approval, funding, monitoring or any remedial process for any project that is the subject of a pending or approved Bank Affordable Housing Program ("AHP"), Community Investment Program ("CIP") or Community Investment Cash Advance ("CICA") program application or modification, if such Director or Immediate Family Member has a Financial Interest in, or is a Director, officer or employee of, an organization involved in the project.
+In addition, the Director must not:

-- Attempt to influence Bank staff in its evaluation and approval of such application; - Lobby against competing projects; or - Use Bank information about the Bank's AHP, CIP or CICA programs that is generally unavailable to other institutions submitting applications in order to provide the organization with which the Advisory Council Member is involved or has an interest with additional technical assistance in completing its applications.
+- Attempt to influence Bank staff in its evaluation and approval of such application; - Lobby against competing projects; - Use Bank information about the Bank's AHP, CIP or CICA programs that is generally unavailable to other institutions submitting applications to provide the organization with which the Director is involved or has an interest with additional technical assistance in completing its applications; or - Participate, either directly or indirectly, in negotiating subsidy, monitoring, recapture or other agreements between the Bank and the Member or between the Member and the project/organization.

-If an Advisory Council Member has questions or comments concerning an AHP, CIP or CICA project, those questions should be directed only to the Bank's Community Investment Officer, General Counsel, or their designees.
+If a Director has questions or comments concerning an AHP, CIP or CICA project, those questions should be directed to the Bank's Community Investment Officer, General Counsel, or such persons' designees.